natkiypie/cs160-Zombulator/README.md

-# cs160-zombulator
+# Zombulator

- CS160 Project: zombie outbreak simulation
+by Nathaniel Pierce